 The FDA operates and oversees the USA exclusively.
 Due to this, it is centralized and oversees the drug approval process with its own staff.

+The EMA, on the other hand, overviews the same process in many European countries.
+Due to this, centralization has not yet occurred, which leads to some complications.
 The assessment of new drugs and devices is done independently by each country, and the agency brings resources from more than 40 national competent authorities and more than 4500 experts.
 After the assessment, the EMA sends an opinion to the European Commission, which is either approved or denied.

 Phases of approval

 In the EU, an application is filed for receiving a marketing authorization license, which is valid in every EU state plus Iceland, Lichtenstein, and Norway.
-Most but not all products in the EU must follow the centralized authorization procedure, but some products may still be authorized through national decentralized procedures
+Most but not all products in the EU must follow the centralized authorization procedure, but some products may still be authorized through national decentralized procedures.

 Differences in testing

-Yet the trend is toward standardization of the approval mechanisms.
+Yet, the trend is toward standardization of the approval mechanisms.
 Specifically, the FDA and the EMA already have the same application form for rare diseases.
 This common framework allows companies to apply in both jurisdictions at the same time.

 That being said, while the data protection aspect of digital health regulation is relatively similar, there are substantial differences on the hardware front.